hdrummon/HugoHdrummon/content/post/Write-Ups/Literally Vulnerable.md

 Now that I have proper access to the word press website, now I can look around for anymore leads.

-Noting comes up, lets move on and try that other open port.
+Noting comes up, let’s move on and try that other open port.
 65535

 <figure>
 <img src="/img/Literally_vul_9.png" >
 <figcaption>
-*Hacksplaining Information of an SQL Injection*
+*Default Apache 2 site*
 </figcaption>
 </figure>
 When accessing the port, Im greeted with a default page for Apache2 Ubuntu.